Basic GPS with extended Locator for Ham radio use

 A touch over the map area will switch between 3D and flat view compass.
-A long press will disable the signals bars if there is not enough room for the map.
+A long press will enable the signals bars if there is enough room for the map.
 This is useful for small screen devices in landscape orientation.

 Pressing over the locator button will cycle the format it shows your current location.
 A long press on it will copy your current location to the clipboard.

 There is a menu in the main screen with these options:

 Set target: Used to enter the coordinates of your target location, this is, the remote location you want to compute the bearing from your actual position.